L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.20.0

 - Added options to search widget to filter files and/or folders.
+- Added confirm dialog for coping files.
+- Added confirm dialog for deleting favorites.
+- Added scaling for icons on mouse down like Visual Studio Code.
 - Closing search widget doesn't clear the input field anymore.

 ## Features